Have questions about SoCA or Camp Archbald?

 - Accurate accounting of camp utilization.

-GSHPA indicates that the buildings are in poor shape, and that they would cost too much to repair.
-SoCA has offered to provide an engineer for free to complete an engineering study of the structures.
+SoCA provided an engineer free of cost who completed an engineering study of the structures.
 The study was completed in fall of 2018 and shared with the administration at GSHPA.

 Has any of the camp been sold?